Green Wave collect seven wins over the weekend

 Veitch was appointed the Green Wave's first-ever bowling coach on April 25, 2011 and proceeded to guide Tulane to a 16-65 overall record in the program's inaugural campaign.
 The Green Wave won six team matches, seven baker matches and three tournament wins.

-Veitch, 27, came to New Orleans with five combined years of bowling experience either as a student-athlete and graduate assistant coach.
+Veitch came to New Orleans with five combined years of bowling experience either as a student-athlete and graduate assistant coach.
 She came to Tulane after spending two seasons at Webber International University where she completed her student-athlete eligibility in 2009-10 and served as a graduate assistant coach for the program during the 2010-11 season.

 During her final campaign as a student-athlete and her first season at Webber International in 2009-10, she led the Warriors to a United States Bowling Congress Intercollegiate Team Championship.
 She earned MVP honors and was named to the USBC national championship all-tournament team.

-This past season as a graduate assistant coach, she helped coach the WIU women's "B" team and recently received her master's degree in sports and business management from Webber International in 2011.
+As a graduate assistant coach, she helped coach the WIU women's "B" team and recently received her master's degree in sports and business management from Webber International in 2011.